The year 1997 saw two major developments at Parumoana, with a name change and an expansion of programme offerings

 Students from Parumoana Polytechnic's new Crafts Design Certificate Course went to Wellington last Thursday to enrol as Crafts Council members.

 Parumoana reports a full class with a waiting list for the course.
 The class is well balanced for age as well as sex and features a majority of Māori and Pacific Island artists.
 During orientation week, aspects of professionalism, learning techniques and cultural directions were explored, culminating in a day's visit to Wellington cultural institutions.
 This week the class begins extensive work at the National Museum in weaving with Erenora Puketapu-Hetet.
 Yesterday morning, students were at Waiwhetu Marae in Lower Hutt.

 Crafts, tourism and landscaping are among the courses offered at Porirua’s Parumoana Community Polytechnic this year.
-The craft course incorporates the two-year Māori carving course previously housed at Waitangirua.
+The crafting course incorporates the two-year Māori carving course previously housed at Waitangirua.
 Working with bone, stone and wood in both traditional and contemporary styles will be the first year for a two-year full-time crafts design certificate course.
 Fifteen have so far enrolled for the course, which also includes Māori language and business administration.
-Other skills offered included printwork, pottery and jewellery making.
-In the second year the students specialise in two crafts of their choice.
+Other skills offered included paintwork, pottery and jewellery making.
+In the second year, the students specialise in two crafts of their choice.

 The Porirua Licensing Trust has openly challenged other firms and organisations to participate in the recently set up Porirua Licensing Trust and Parumoana Community Polytechnic Scholarship Fund.
 The Fund, worth $30,000 will be administered by a Trust which will include the General Manager of the PLT and two board members, Eric McKenzie and Barbara Brooks.
 Also included is Parumoana Polytechnic Director Turoa Royal and two unnamed Polytechnic officials.